niclabs/two/examples/iot-lab/README.md

 64 bytes from 2001:660:5307:3116::b080: icmp_seq=1 ttl=64 time=6.80 ms
 64 bytes from 2001:660:5307:3116::b080: icmp_seq=2 ttl=64 time=6.77 ms
 ```

+You should also be able to reach the device if you are in a IPv6 enabled network.

 ## Test the HTTP/2 endpoints